 Since therapy often involves exploring many aspects of the client’s life, you may experience uncomfortable feelings and thoughts at times.
 It is important to share and work through these experiences.
 My approach to therapy includes examining thoughts, feelings, behaviors, and physical reactions.
 Reprocessing memories that were maladaptively stored and developing an adaptive response. not only changes how you feel in the moment but also future responses.

 Though I have worked with many people over the years, everyone is unique, thus, therapy is a process of working together to determine how to best meet the client’s treatment goals.
 For some, this may mean several sessions, for others, this may be a year or longer.
 It is not uncommon to be in therapy for a number of months or years, depending on work.
 There are many people who complete their work and return to therapy in the future to address new issues or for a “booster shot” (a few sessions).

 Typically I like to meet with people weekly and then space out the sessions as the client is feeling more comfortable.
-The frequency of sessions will depend on the types of issues and whenever there is a crisis.
-With changes in the health care field, there has been an increasing emphasis on coordination of care.
+The frequency of sessions will depend on the types of issues and if there is a crisis.
+With changes in the healthcare field, there has been an increasing emphasis on coordination of care.
 It is typical for one’s primary care provider to have contact with the psychologist.
 I will request a release to share information with your primary care provider.
 However, you may choose to allow this continuity of care or not.